Five Lessons for Community Revitalization from Historic Home Restoration

-In the renovation world, flippers get a bad rap because a lot of the time they are simply making aesthetic changes, completely ignoring essentials like plumbing, electrical, and insulation (things that can end up costing a future homeowner a lot of money in the long run).
-The flipping version of community reinvestment is any development or restoration work that doesn’t do the following: Responds to the context of the existing community, provides quality design, materials, and workmanship (because your just creating a new slum 10-years down the road), and most importantly you need to address the social infrastructure of a place: Schools, churches, community groups, vibrancy of social spaces, and the overall self-narrative of a community.
+In the renovation world, flippers get a bad rap because often they are simply making aesthetic changes, completely ignoring essentials like plumbing, electrical, and insulation (things that can end up costing a future homeowner a lot of money in the long run).
+The community reinvestment parallel for this type of inconsideration is any development or restoration work that does not respond to the context of the existing community or provide quality design, materials, and workmanship (because you’re just creating a new slum 10-years down the road).
+Responsible community revitalization needs to address the social infrastructure of a place: Schools, churches, community groups, vibrancy of social spaces, and the overall self-narrative of a community.
 Working with the local community has a far greater impact than working on the local community.
-Having good community engagement in redevelopment efforts and empowering local community members and groups to make their own positive changes will result in more sustainable and equitable renewal process.
+Having good community engagement in redevelopment efforts and empowering local community members and groups to make their own positive changes will result in a more sustainable and equitable renewal process.

 TELL YOUR STORY

 One of the main reasons that people love historic buildings (besides their obvious nostalgia and architectural charm) are because of the rich stories that they tell.
 Living in a home with a history gives you a sense of being connected to something larger than yourself.
 Stories provide not only history and context, but they provide depth and meaning.
 Communities, just like houses have stories.
 The story of your community is both its past and its present.
 Framing a positive community narrative actually increases civic engagement and organic reinvestment in a place.
 However, an authentic story has to be derived from the unique history and culture of a place.
 It can’t be forced on a place, or dictated from the top-down.